Click topic to see the answer.

 Question 3: How do I apply to the Honors Program?

-Download the Honors Program Application, or get a copy for your program advisor or the Honors Associate Director on the Melbourne campus, Building 1, Room126).
-Complete the application, attach a copy of your transcript (and test scores, if applicable) and include a letter of recommendation.
+Download the Honors Program application, or get a copy for your program advisor or the Honors Associate Director on the Melbourne campus, Building 1, Room126).
+Complete the application, attach a copy of your transcript (and test scores, if applicable).
 All materials may be submitted via email or mail them to the Honors Program Associate Director.

 Question 4: How do Honors classes differ from regular classes?